hansifer/tab-copy/website/docs/formats/format-variants.md

 The applied variant depends on where tabs are pasted.

-An example of a format featuring a rich-text variant is `Link`.
+An example of a format that includes a rich-text variant is `Link`.
 Tabs that were copied as `Link` paste into documents, spreadsheets, Slack, or email drafts as [clickable links](https://en.wikipedia.org/wiki/Hyperlink).
-In apps like text editors that do not support clickable links, they paste as plaintext URLs instead.
+In apps that do not support clickable links such as text editors, they paste as URLs instead.

 Custom formats also feature a rich-text variant, since `link` is an available template token.

+## Variant control

+Many apps allow you to select from available clipboard variants when pasting.
+This is sometimes referred to as "Paste special".

+Apps also commonly support the `Shift + Ctrl + v` keyboard shortcut (or `Shift + Cmd + v` on a Mac) as an alternative to `Ctrl + v` that favors plaintext.